nebuleorg/nebule-php/README.md

 Code of nebule on PHP.
 This is a hyper-graph database with some applications.

-Do not work since PHP 8.0 .
+Do not work under PHP 8.2 .

 !!!
 Under full reconstruction for new links v2 !!!\
 Many bugs for now...